krutipatel07/Regex-Tutorial/gist-template.md

 | `-` | Match literal hyphens. |
 | `\d` | Match any digit from 0 to 9.
 Effectively the same as using `0-9`. |
 | `@` | Match literal at signs.
 Found following the first parenthetical group in our email RegEx. |

+#### Example
+A RegEx search of `/\b[a-z]{4}\b/` on the string "today's date is 2/26" will match the word four-letter word "date".
+Although "2/26" is also a four-character string within the appropriate word boundaries, it contains characters that are not included in `a-z`.
 ### Flags

 ### Grouping and Capturing